 We want freedom for everyone, everywhere, always.
-We are taking modern slavery risks seriously and are implementing a university wide strategy to ensure students can make informed choices, and access the support services they need.
+We are taking modern slavery risks seriously and are implementing a university wide approach to address it, part of which is to support our students so they can make informed choices, and access the support and services they need.

-Here you can learn more about modern slavery, how to recognise it, the risks as a student, how to access the support you need to prevent it and access our Canvas module.
+Here you can learn more about modern slavery, how to recognise it, the risks as a student, how to access the support you need to prevent it and access our Anti-Slavery awareness training module on Canvas.
 You can also find out about other opportunities to take meaningful action against it.

 Modern slavery is a serious violation of an individual’s dignity and human rights.
 Exploitative practices, including human trafficking, slavery, servitude, forced labour, debt bondage and forced marriage, are all considered modern slavery and are serious crimes under Australian law.

 It occurs in every country in the world including Australia.
 The International Labour Organisation estimates there are more than 40 million people in modern slavery conditions worldwide, with up to 15,000 people estimated to be living in conditions of modern slavery in Australia.

 Modern slavery is only used to describe serious exploitation.
 It does not include practices like substandard working conditions or underpayment of workers.
 However, these practices are also illegal and harmful and may be indicators of modern slavery.

 As a higher education institution dedicated to the education and empowerment of future generations, addressing modern slavery goes to the moral heart of what we stand for as an institution.

 Our vision at the University of Sydney is for each and every one of us to play a part, whether it’s through our world-leading research, our education offerings, or by striving for an ethical supply chain in our operations, we are committed to protecting human rights and contributing to the global effort to eradicate modern slavery.
 Together we are well placed to have a collective and positive impact